dmd-program/dmd-300-sp17/project-1.md

 #### Agenda items for design meetings

 The following are some recommended items to consider for meeting agendas.
-Ultimately, you are responsible for crafting meetings and gatherings:
+Ultimately, you are responsible for crafting meeting agendas:

 1. Introductions or icebreaker
 2. Read through the project document, look at provided resources, and discuss any questions about the project that the team may have.
 (Please send questions to your instructor if you are still unclear after this discussion.)